 I’ve been making soft homemade Hot Dog Buns for years and they are our favorites!
-These easy to make bread buns are popular for their versatility.
+These easy-to-make bread buns are popular for their versatility.
 They can be used to make hot dogs, sandwiches, bread puddings, stuffing, appetizers, bread crumbs and so much more.
-And you can enjoy them sweet and savory.
+And you can enjoy these buns sweet and savory.

 updated from 2018